 - Identifying the source of the problem is often challenging.
 Your skin may be reacting negatively to any number of things.

-- Hand dermatitis is one of the most common types of occupational dermatitis, and treating the hands presents additional challenges: The skin is thick, requiring stronger topical medications in order to take effect, and the hand is constantly touching other objects (and the source of the sensitivity/allergy).
+- Hand dermatitis is one of the most common types of occupational dermatitis, and treating the hands presents additional challenges: The skin is thick, requiring stronger topical medications to be effective, and the hand is continually touching other objects (and the source of the sensitivity/allergy).

 - Avoiding contact with the offending substance is not always possible or practical.
 For example, a nurse may not be able to limit hand washing as the job requires it (for good reason), and similar things could be said of a factory worker.